“Learning is experiencing, everything else is just information” Albert Einstein

 A day at Fordhall will bring to life many areas of the National Curriculum, including Science, PSHE, Geography, History, English, Art and Citizenship.

-Here are some of the many topics a visit to the farm will cover:
+Here are some of the many topics a visit to the farm can cover:

 - Community land ownership